brunorijsman/quantum-internet-hackathon-2022/README.md

     of smaller quantum computers that are interconnected by a quantum network (as opposed to a large monolithic quantum computer).

+In this project we explore the path of using distributed quantum computing by implementing a distributed version of the quantum Fourier transformation.

 The following blogs and papers discuss distributed quantum computing:

 -   [Distributed Quantum Computing: A path to large scale quantum computing](https://medium.com/@stephen.diadamo/distributed-quantum-computing-1c5d38a34c50)